Jashepp/customElements-mixinPropertiesAttributes/README.md

 If the class does not extend the mixin, but instead has it applied afterwards, the [mixin configuration](#mixin-configuration) can instead be set using one of the methods below.

+These methods do not use `superArguments` since you can pass arguments to `super()` within the constructor directly.

 **Inject Method**: Using `mixinClass.symbols.injectMixinConfig` symbol within the constructor (notice extra `mixinClass` import variable):
 ```js
 import { mixinPropertiesAttributes, propTypes, mixinClass } from 'ce-mixinprops/index.js'; // or https://unpkg.com/ce-mixinprops@1.x